dvklopfenstein/goatools_simulation/README_prep.md

 multiple testing correctly reduces the P-values found to be significant to 0.0 or almost 0.0

 #### Details
-All P-values are randomly chosen from values ranging between 0.0 and 1.0 using the uniform distribution.
+All P-values are randomly chosen from Floating-point values ranging between 0.0 and 1.0 using the uniform distribution.
 As expected, this results in five percent of the uncorrected P-values to be found as significant (a.k.a < alpha), even though they are randomly generated and in fact, are not significant (**shown in rose**).